About

 Michael Loveday

-Michael Loveday is a fiction writer and poet.
-He works freelance as an editor and mentor, with a specialism in helping writers who are working on narrative poetry sequences or novellas-in-flash, or who are crossing over between forms.
-He is a resident of The Studio, Bath Spa University’s Enterprise and Innovation Hub.
-An informal, abbreviated summary of Michael’s journey to becoming a writer can be found here.
+Michael works freelance as an editor and mentor, with a specialism in helping writers who are working on narrative poetry sequences or novellas-in-flash, or who are crossing over between forms.
+Since 2020, he has been a resident of The Studio, Bath Spa University’s Enterprise and Innovation Hub.

 Interviews & Links: here